KGUN 9 personality Larry Schnebly passes away at 94

 TUCSON, Ariz.
-(KGUN) — Long-time KGUN 9 personality Larry Schnebly has died at the age of 94 in Tucson.
+(KGUN) — Long-time KGUN 9 personality Larry Schnebly passed away Friday, Oct.
+28 at the age of 94 in Tucson.

 Schnebly was a pioneer in local television in front of the camera and behind the scenes, and a prominent figure throughout the state of Arizona.